Current members of the Council

 - Jesper Berg, Director General, the Danish Financial Supervisory Authority.

-- Anne-Sofie Reng Japhetson, Director, the Danish Financial Supervisory Authority.
+- Anne-Sofie Reng Japhetson, Assistant Director General, the Danish Financial Supervisory Authority.

 Danmarks Nationalbank performs the secretariat services for the Systemic Risk Council.
 The Danish Financial Supervisory Authority, the Ministry of Industry, Business and Financial Affairs, the Ministry of Finance and the Ministry for Economic Affairs and the Interior participate in the secretariat.